Corporate Governance

 Implementation of environmental conservation and CSR activities

-The Sinanen Holdings Group Charter of Corporate Conduct recognizes the importance of the global environment and stipulates that we will actively work to address environmental problems.
+The Shinanen Holdings Group Charter of Corporate Conduct and Basic Policy on Sustainability recognizes the importance of the global environment and stipulates that we will actively work to address environmental problems.

-In addition to addressing environmental issues through our business activities, such as our renewable energy business, in 2020, Sinanen Co., Ltd. launched the "Sinanen Akari-no-Mori Project" for protecting bountiful forests through the use of clean energy.
-Through the project, we collaborate with municipalities and non-profit organizations on tree planting and forest protection activities in the aim of creating bountiful forests and preventing global warming.
+In addition to addressing environmental issues through our business activities, such as our renewable energy business, in 2020, Shinanen Co., Ltd. launched the "Shinanen Akari-no-Mori Project" for protecting bountiful forests through the use of clean energy.
+We are engaged in activities in collaboration with various regions and organizations to help achieve a decarbonized society while preserving a rich natural environment through the promotion of environmentally friendly energy and the protection of ecosystems.

 At the Group's headquarters office, we are engaged in energy conservation activities, including thorough air conditioning temperature control.